TREATSURE

 Our client approached us with a primary objective — to enhance their app's usability beyond their competitors (Olio, Makan Rescue and Karma App) as well as promote awareness of wasting food in the Singapore community.

-We were tasked to deliver an iPhone high‐fidelity prototype to our technical production partner within 2 months.
+We were tasked to deliver a high‐fidelity prototype to our technical production partner within 2 months.
 A fixed deadline and usability testing meant we needed to get the experience right in the first weeks.

 The previous app